CopySphere/CopySphere.github.io/README.md

 First, the person who registers their content makes the initial attribution statement.
     - There are guidelines for common examples of reasonable attribution.
-    - TODO: notes on individual
+    - TODO: notes to explain attribution
     - Attribution can only be to works which have been registered before the new content.

+Other accounts may dispute the attribution by proposing their own statement.
 TODO: community tribunal for scalability

 Action may be taken against accounts which make statements that are judged to maliciously mis-attribute.

-Other accounts may dispute the attribution by

 ## FAQ